 As my grandmother fled 1945 from the advancing Red Army to Bavaria with her little baby girl (my aunt) in her arms, she had to march westwards across the territory of the then called “Protectorate of Bohemia and Moravia” – a journey which was unimaginably dangerous in a war-devastated Central Europe.

 Nazi-Germany established an oppressive regime in the aftermath in the now denominated “Protectorate of Bohemia and Moravia” (similar to most other countries in Continental Europe) in order to exploit the resources, the advanced industrial capacities and the human labor of this region for their countless planned military offensives.

 With the beginning of June, traveling to the Czech Republic (aka Czechia) from Germany was possible again.

-So I was glad to visit Karlovy Vary in West Bohemia (Západní Čechy) for a second time after a short vacation in January.
+So I was glad to spend my vacation in Karlovy Vary in West Bohemia (Západní Čechy) for a second time after a short visit in January.

 For my small journey I decided to hike alongside the river Ohře to the town of Loket (and retour), seventeen kilometers westwards of Karlovy Vary.

-Near Doubí, a town about mid-way on my hike, an especially noteworthy natural monument can be marveled at: Svatošské skály, bizarre stone formations which incited the imagination and provided a setting and material for fairy-tales and myths in the Czech and German folklore.
+Near Doubí, a town about mid-way on my hike, an especially noteworthy natural monument can be marveled at: Svatošské skály, bizarre stone formations which provided a setting and material for myths and fairy-tales in the Czech and German folklore.

 Worth a visit is also the beer museum, and an exhibition of Schnabeltassen (feeding cups) in the top storey of the same building (at T. G. Masaryka), which also houses one of the many restaurants in the town.